avi-moorthy/avi-moorthy.github.io/_pages/about.md

 I'm from Toronto, Canada and am a fan of all things tennis, running, craft breweries, Seinfeld, and Toronto sports.
 I'm currently reading Brief Interviews with Hideous Men and am on season 3 of The Wire (no spoilers!).

-I am available for interviews in the 2025-2026 job market and will be at the SEA from November 22-24.
+I am available for interviews in the 2025-2026 job market.
 You can view my C.V. [here](https://avi-moorthy.github.io/files/Moorthy_CV.pdf).

 Please reach out at [amoorthy@g.harvard.edu](mailto:amoorthy@g.harvard.edu).